 Many millions can only imagine the mindsets of men and women who rush into the abyss of unbridled peril.
 Like the six law enforcers who were felled last night, roughly 900,000 more know the score, and some of those assets are not mere pawns in the game of America, but pillars when pieces appear to be crumbling at our feet.

-Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and Field Training Officer (FTO) unit.
-He is currently a senior OpLens contributor, a researcher and a writer.
-This article is from OpLens and is used with permission.
+Stephen Owsinski is a retired law enforcement officer whose career included assignments in the Uniformed Patrol Division and field training officer (FTO) unit.
+He is currently a senior OpsLens contributor, a researcher, and a writer.
+This OpsLens article is used with permission.